MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 You can create capacity profiles and assign them to agents to define the types and amount of work they can take.
 Capacity profiles contain information, such as the amount of work, concurrent or daily capacity, and whether other channels are affected.

 - Capacity management helps administrators create various capacity profiles and associate users with matching profiles.
 You can assign multiple capacity profiles to users.
-- The administrator can block assignment of extra work to the agents when they're working on certain channels, such as phone calls.
+- The administrator can block the assignment of extra work to the agents when they're working on certain channels, such as phone calls.
 - The supervisor can override the agent's configured capacity and assign work to user manually.
 - In the assignment rule, you can create a rule to find an agent whose capacity profile matches that of the work item.
 - We recommend that you configure either capacity profiles or capacity units in your organization, but not both.